MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 - A host is rated only when a virtual machine needs to be placed.
 - The information gathered about a host is compared to the information about the resources required by the VM, and a rating is assigned to the host.
 - During automatic placement, VMM attempts to use the host assigned the highest rating.
 During manual placement the host rating is shown so that you can select the appropriate host.

+::: moniker range="<=sc-vmm-2019"
-As of System Center 2012 SP1, you can select a host in VMM even if not all hosts have been rated.
+- As of System Center 2012 SP1, you can select a host in VMM even if not all hosts have been rated.
 The selected host must have a positive number of stars.
+::: moniker-end

 - VMM measures CPU, memory, disk, and network usage approximately every 10 minutes to recalculate an average rating that is an average of all the measurements taken that the last action that reset the host rating.
 Host ratings are reset when the following happens:
     - A new virtual machine is created
     - A virtual machine is deployed, stored, migrated or deleted